wp-plugins/widgetable/readme.txt

 A setting in ‘Settings -> Widgetable’ allows you to specify how many select boxes to show.
 Easily add the Widgetable Widget to your sidebar and you're done.

 This plugin is geared for sidebars on a company website or non-blog sections of your website.
-It allows you to create reuseable text widgets, add custom logic with shortcode and anything else you can do in the TinyMCE editor.
+It allows you to create reuseable text widgets, add custom logic with shortcodes or anything else you can do in the TinyMCE editor.

 == Installation ==